FAQ

 This Unix family included several improvements on Unix systems and the open-source variants of BSD added many improvements to the original system (like Linux did).

-FreeBSD is the most notable example, Redox took inspiration from Capsicum (a capability-based system) and jails (a sandbox technology) for the namespaces implementation.
+FreeBSD - The Capsicum (a capability-based system) and jails (a sandbox technology) influenced the Redox namespaces implementation.

 Linux